-The origin of the arepa is uncertain, since it was consumed by the aborigines in the present territories belonging to Colombia and Venezuela, they used to call “erepa” the corn bread with round shape.
-In spite of these two nations dispute their origin, the truth is that each culture has given an endless recipe that you can try and enjoy depending of the taste of your palate.
+The origin of the arepa is uncertain since it was consumed by the aborigines in the present territories belonging to Colombia and Venezuela, they used to call “erepa” the cornbread with round shape.
+In spite of these two nations dispute their origin, the truth is that each culture has given an endless recipe that you can try and enjoy depending on the taste of your palate.

-You can find more than 75 kinds of arepas which are distinguished by the type of dough, the way to cooking and the toppings.
+You can find more than 42 kinds of Colombian arepas which are distinguished by the type of dough, the way to cooking, and the toppings.
 From a flat corn arepa without any addition to a filled arepa, with meat, chicken, eggs, cheese, sauces, vegetables, among others.
-In some Colombian regions it is more popular than others.
+In some Colombian regions, it is more popular than others.

 Here are some of the most popular kinds of arepas:

-If there is a region where the arepa is essential and part of all daily meals, it is Antioquia!
-Deserving of the famous phrase “more paisa than the arepa” the paisas even decorate famous people with a necklace of arepas.
-This arepa is being characterized by being thin and is made from threshed corn, its preparation approaching that consumed by natives.
+Arepa paisa is characterized by being thin and is made from threshed corn, its preparation approaching that consumed by natives.
 It is a simple arepa without salt or any topping, varying only for its size.

-If you prefer sweet over salty, we recommend trying the arepa boyacense.
-The department of Boyaca is the land of independence and freedom, since this territory was battle that opened the doors to sovereignty.
-Also known for its beautiful landscapes and gastronomic richness, of course they have their own recipe and version of arepa.
-They are made with pre cooked yellow corn flour, wheat flour, butter, curd (made from milk, it is softer type of cheese with less fat), milk, salt and panela.
+If you prefer sweet over salty, we recommend trying the arepa boyacense, they are made with pre-cooked yellow corn flour, wheat flour, butter, curd (made from milk, it is a softer type of cheese with less fat), milk, salt, and panela.

 Arepa de Choclo

 If you enjoy the contrast between sweet and salty, this arepa is perfect for you.
-Made with sweet corn, milk, butter, panela, salt and cheese, there are those who enjoy eating it for breakfast or simply as a snack at any time of the day.
-There are very easy to prepare and enjoy with your favorite drink.
+Made with sweet corn, milk, butter, panela, salt, and cheese, there are those who enjoy eating it for breakfast or simply as a snack at any time of the day.
+It is very easy to prepare and enjoy your favorite drink.

 Arepa con Jamón y Huevo